RobACurtis/final-project/README.md

   - User can view a gallery of collective surf photography from all users.

 ## Stretch Features
-  - User can log out.
-  - User can see their profile photo in the navbar when logged in.
   - User can edit their profile information.

 ## Preview